Sabah Adventure

 Read our blog here for everything you need to know about climbing Mt Kinabalu: https://www.intrepidtravel.com/adventures/guide-to-climbing-mt-kinabalu-borneo/

-You will get to experience a wide range of accommodation types on this trip – shared dormitory rooms in hostels, a homestay, resort, jungle lodge and hotels.
-Some may be a little more basic than our standard hotels, but their unique locations and close proximity to nature is what makes them special.
+On this trip, you will experience a wide range of accommodation types: shared dormitory rooms in hostels, a homestay, a resort, a jungle lodge, and hotels.
+Some may be a little more basic than our standard hotels, but their unique locations and close proximity to nature are what make them special.

 Important information

 2. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Days 2 (Dusun Village), Day 3 and 4 (Mt Kinabalu), Days 5-6 (Poring Hot Springs), Day 9 (Turtle Island), where you will be in shared accommodation and is subject to availability.
+The single supplement excludes Days 2 and 3 (Dusun Village), 4 and 5 (Mt Kinabalu), and 9 (Turtle Island), where you will be in shared accommodation.
+It is subject to availability.
 Please speak to your booking agent for further information.

 What to bring/pack